Your work is tough, but choosing your footwear shouldn’t be. If you’ve ever had a difficult time navigating footwear terminology, you’re not alone.

 In cement construction, the outsole/midsole unit of the boot is bonded to the upper with a high-strength adhesive.
 This process helps cut weight and provides a narrower profile for the boot.
 These boots are known for their lighter weight flexibility.

 Finding the right pair of boots is an investment in yourself.
-Choosing the pair that’s right for the demands of your job can help safeguard you from pain and injury.
-Visit WorkingPersonsStore.com and view our selection from top brands like Wolverine, Chippewa and more.
+Choosing the footwear that can stand up to the demands of your job can help protect you against pain and injury.
+Visit WorkingPerson.com and view our selection from top brands like Wolverine, Caterpillar, Merrell, and more.